KCKC: KC 102.1

 On January 27, 2014, Wilks registered the domain "KC1021.com", possibly signaling another format change or altering for the second time in three years.
 Three days later, Wilks registered "Alt102.com."
 On February 4, at 6 p.m., after playing Semisonic's "Closing Time", KCKC began stunting with a countdown to 3 p.m. the following afternoon, when the station flipped back to adult contemporary, branded as "KC 102.1".
 The first song on "KC" was "Get The Party Started" by P!nk.
 When the station relaunched its AC format, it featured the "More Music, More Variety, More Fun" slogan, as well as an emphasis on songs from the 1980s, including "Totally ‘80s Weekends" airing every weekend.
 The station also began to air all-Christmas music again, replacing sister station KFKF, who continued the tradition after the demise of "Star 102" three years prior.

 On June 12, 2014, Wilks announced that it would sell its Kansas City cluster (including KCKC) to Pittsburgh-based Steel City Media.
 The sale was approved on September 26, 2014, and was consummated on September 30.
 Shortly after the sale was approved, KCKC dropped the all-80s weekends, and began including more currents/recurrents in their playlist.
 In addition, KCKC changed their slogan to "Today's Best Variety."
 Since then, KCKC has broadened their library to include hits from the 1970s to the present day.

 102.1 Bob FM

 During the station's annual Christmas music run in December 2024, KCKC began teasing a change to come December 26.
 On that day, at 9 a.m., after playing "All I Want for Christmas is You" by Mariah Carey, KCKC flipped to adult hits, branded as "102.1 Bob FM"; the move mirrors a national network of the format, but more relevantly mirrors a similarly operated station, WRRK in Pittsburgh, operated by Steel City.
 The first song on "Bob" was "Girl You Know It's True" by Milli Vanilli.
-While the format would launch completely jockless, the entirety of the KC airstaff was announced by Steel City to retain their positions under the new format, with all airstaff returning on January 13, 2025.
+While the format would launch completely jockless, the entirety of the KC airstaff was announced by Steel City to retain their positions under the new format, with airstaff returning on January 13, 2025.
+In winter 2025, the station declined to air non-stop Christmas music, instead mixing some holiday tunes in with its regular playlist.